Everyone loves this healthy sweet potato casserole with a crunchy pecan topping. It’s lighter in sugar, absolutely

 Sweet potato casserole has always been my FAVORITE holiday dish.
 Growing up my mom made it three times a year — Thanksgiving, Christmas and Easter — and I was always so pumped to have it.
 Creamy sweet potatoes topped with a crunchy brown sugar topping = the best!

 Nowadays we typically spend Thanksgiving with Isaac’s family and they do the sweet potatoes with marshmallows on top.
-I like them, but I miss the crunchy, brown sugar pecan topping.
+I like them okay, but I miss the crunchy, oatmeal pecan topping.
 This shouldn’t be too surprising given my obsession with all things crunchy.
 Btw, if you’re looking for a healthy sweet potato casserole with marshmallows on top, this looks like a good one to try.

-I used fresh sweet potatoes, oat flour and oatmeal for the topping, coconut oil and flaxseed to replace the butter and eggs, and maple syrup instead of white sugar to sweeten the filling.
+I used fresh sweet potatoes, oat (or almond) flour and oatmeal for the topping, coconut oil and flaxseed to replace the butter and eggs, and maple syrup instead of white sugar to sweeten the filling.
 The one thing I didn’t change was the brown sugar for the topping.
 I wanted to make sure it still came out crunchy like the original version so I stuck with organic brown sugar.
 Coconut sugar might works well too if you happen to have that on hand.

-I LOVED this healthy version of the casserole so much… maybe even a tiny bit more than mom’s, but we’ll keep that a secret.
-I wasn’t the only one who loved it — it seemed like everyone at our Friendsgiving and Thanksgiving meal really liked it as well.
-Woot woot!
+We LOVE this healthy version of sweet potato casserole so much… maybe even a tiny bit more than mom’s, but we’ll keep that a secret.

 I hope you love it as much as we do.